Nintendo Switch in stock on Cyber Monday: Check Mario Kart bundle at Amazon, Best Buy and Walmart

-Hoping to pick up the Nintendo Switch Mario Kart Bundle on Cyber Monday?
-The bad news is that it is very tough to find in stock at its normal retail price of $299.
-The good news: It's not impossible.
-We know, because at least one person at CNET was able to snag it at Amazon in the past few days and we also saw it in stock at Walmart -- yes, only briefly -- on Sunday morning.
-It's out of stock everywhere early on Cyber Monday morning but we're keeping track of inventory and will be updating as more stock arrives.
+Is your goal to purchase the Nintendo Switch Mario Kart Bundle on Cyber Monday?
+You're going to have a hard time finding this hot console in stock at its normal retail price of $300, but it's not impossible.
+We know, because at least one person at CNET was able to snag the gaming bundle deal at Amazon in the past few days and we also saw it in stock at Walmart -- yes, only briefly -- early Sunday morning.
+It's out of stock everywhere on Cyber Monday morning, but we're keeping track of inventory and will be updating as more stock arrives.

 - The "version 2" hardware with red and blue controllers (it has better battery life than the original 2017 Switch).